PrismarineJS/node-minecraft-protocol/docs/API.md

 Write a packet to all `clients` but encode it only once.

+### client.verifyMessage(packet) : boolean

+Verifies if player's chat message packet was signed with their Mojang provided key

 ### server.onlineModeExceptions

 This is a plain old JavaScript object.
 Add a key with the username you want to